-Albertans are billed for electric and natural gas services by a Retailer.
-Customers are able to choose their Retailer for natural gas and electric services by either signing a contract with a Competitive Retailer, where the contract will stipulate the price structure for energy commodities, or by staying with the default Retailer, which has its price structure for energy commodities overseen by the AUC.
-Note that the AUC does not regulate Competitive Retailers.
-For a list of Retailers that are available in Alberta, please visit the Utilities Consumer Advocate's website.
+Albertans are billed for electric and natural gas services by a retailer.
+Customers are able to choose their retailer for natural gas and electric services by either signing a contract with a competitive retailer, where the contract will stipulate the price structure for energy commodities, or by staying with the default retailer, which has its price structure for energy commodities overseen by the AUC.
+The AUC does not regulate competitive retailers.
+For a list of retailers that are available in Alberta, please visit the Utilities Consumer Advocate's website.

-To help you understand the charges on your utility bills we have created a generic sample bill to learn more about the charges and how they are calculated.
+To help you understand the charges on your utility bills we have created a generic sample bill listing the charges and providing a description about how they are calculated.
 Bills may or may not include more than one utility depending upon your service provider.